canalplus/rx-player/doc/api/index.md

 --

-The `parseBifThumbnails` function parses BIF files, which is a format created by Canal+ to declare thumbnails linked to a given content.
+The `parseBifThumbnails` function parses BIF files, which is a format used to declare thumbnails linked to a given content.

 This tool is documented [here](./parseBifThumbnails.md).